-Where no alternative to redundancy can be found, the final meeting should be held with employees to tell them whether or not they’re being made redundant and the amount of the redundancy payment they’re entitled to.
+Where no alternative to redundancy can be found, the final meeting should be held with employees to tell them whether or not they’re being made redundant.

-Once this process has concluded, you’re required to issue affected employees with their formal notice of redundancy.
+Once this process has concluded, you’re required to issue any employees whose employment is being terminated with a formal notice of redundancy.

 Get your redundancy consultation process right